Noor-Haider/Data-Visualization-Tool/README.md

 data sets required to generate the graph.
 The data sets from the file are automatically detected and added to the drop down options.

-Once the graph has been created, the user has the option to use various graph navigation features such as *zoom* and editing *figure parameters*.
+Once the graph has been created, the user has the option to use several graph navigation features such as *zoom* and editing *figure parameters*.
 The user can also save the graph as various different file types; such as png, pdf, jpeg, svg and many more.